Touring Tribal Lands in Arizona

 Several tribal lands require a permit to visit, and the procedures for obtaining a permit vary among communities.
 For example, one of the most popular and difficult permits to get is to Havasu Falls on Havasupai tribal lands, which are offered each year in early February and often sell out within minutes.

-See How to Visit Havasu Falls the 'Right Way', for detailed info getting a permit.
+See How to Visit Havasu Falls the 'Right Way', for detailed info on getting a permit.

 Elsewhere, much of Indian country in Arizona comprises wide-open backcountry—and the chance to explore via hiking, rafting, backpacking, even horseback riding.